About Housing Benefit and Council Tax Support

 You need to rent your home to qualify for Housing Benefit.
 You can't get Housing Benefit if you're a homeowner, but there is other financial help available for homeowners.

 You can claim Housing Benefit whether or not you're working.

-If you move house and stay in Royal Greenwich then you do not need to start a new claim, you just need to complete the change of circumstances form.
+You do not need to start a new claim if you move house and stay in Royal Greenwich - you just need to complete the change of circumstances form.

 Complete the online form to apply for both Housing Benefit and Council Tax Support.
 Depending on your circumstances, the form will take from 10 minutes up to 45 minutes to complete.

 You can save the form at any point before you submit it by noting the reference number and clicking 'Save for later'.
-You can't make any changes to the form once it is submitted.
+You can not make any changes to the form once it is submitted.

 How much you can get

 - money that you and your partner have coming in

 - other circumstances such as your age, ages and size of your family, if anyone in your family is disabled.